civicrm/civicrm-core/AUG_CHANGES.md

 b87620c | CRM-21206 Ensure that the recipients field of AB Test results is filled in | Core PR open no sign yet of being merged in
-b6978b8 | CRM-21400 Add a static var to hold the trxn_id so it can be accessed through hook_civicrm_buildForm | Core PR merged into 4.7.29 eaf140c | CRM-21435 Duplicate reporting of aggregates in Top Donor reports | PR available - needs testing
+b6978b8 | CRM-21400 Add a static var to hold the trxn_id so it can be accessed through hook_civicrm_buildForm | Core PR merged into 4.7.29 eaf140c | CRM-21435 Duplicate reporting of aggregates in Top Donor reports | PR available - needs testing 74856bd | CRM-21458 Add/Edit Scheduled reminder page broken if there's a backslash in an event name | PR available - needs testing